Josie Katz: Biography

 Katz was born in Pittsburgh, Pennsylvania.
 She made Aliyah at age 19, and resided in the kibbutzim Gesher HaZiv and Urim.
 In the early sixties she moved to Tel Aviv.

 Career

-In 1964 she met musician Shmulik Kraus, which later on became her partner, who inspired her to start singing.
+In 1964 she met musician Shmulik Kraus, who later on became her partner and who inspired her to start singing.
 In the beginning of her career she sang mostly in English in different clubs, and Kraus would accompany her.
 The same year Katz recorded her first song in Hebrew, "Dona, Dona", arranged by Pisi Osrovitz and produced by Kraus.

 In 1966 Katz, Kraus and Israeli singer Arik Einstein formed The High Windows.
-The group was very successful, and mixed Pop music and Rock elements in their songs.
+The group was very successful, and mixed pop music and rock elements in their songs.
 The group went on a tour in the United Kingdom, and Katz was the main soloist, among other reasons because she was singing in her mother tongue – English.
-Though their success, The High Windows only released one album of the same name.
+Despite their success, The High Windows released only one album of the same name.